 “Hear ye, hear ye!”
 July 26th, 2016 is the 241st anniversary of the most venerable of U.S. institutions, the United States Postal Service.
 You’ll no doubt recognize agency members by those timeless navy blue shorts and the eagle logo on the side of their trucks.
 The USPS has been making deliveries for nearly two and a half centuries, yet there’s a lot about this organization that people don’t know.
 Namely, what is the risk of mailing or shipping cannabis through the U.S. Postal Service?

 Unsurprisingly, postal inspectors play a key role in helping wage the nation’s war on illegal drugs.
 Their work to identify and prosecute major drug mailers and intercept illegal drug proceeds that traffickers attempt to send through the mail is well-known.
 But we know what you’re thinking: how many of those billions of packages being mailed each year contain cannabis?
 Are people getting away with mailing cannabis?
+Can I mail weed and not get caught?
 Is it worth risking the consequences?

 Ever since the closure of the infamous Silk Road and the media furor surrounding it, people are increasingly aware of the existence and the nefarious proclivities of particular groups within the Dark Net.
 For most Americans, illegal substances are no more than a simple click away thanks to Internet access and Dark Net markets.
 Still, these hidden, online, drug dealers are not privy to some secret, underground delivery method us mere mortals are unaware of; they simply use the Postal Service.

 According to former Attorney General Eric Holder, the problem is endemic:

 “The postal service—the mails are—being used to facilitate drug dealing … It is shocking to see the amount of drugs that get pumped into communities all around this country through our mail system, and we have to deal with that.”